Theoretical constraints on tidal triggering of slow earthquakes: Harmonic stress perturbation response of stable sliding VW faults

 The fifth nondimensional parameter is

 which represents a normalized perturbation amplitude.
-The term $f_{ss}$ denotes the steady-state friction coefficient at the background slip rate $V_{ss}$, is given by $f_\mathrm{ss}^* = f_0 + (a-b)\log\,\left({V_{\mathrm{ss}}}/{V_0}\right)$. $|\Delta \tau\, -f_*^{\rm ss} \, \Delta \sigma\,|$ is the magnitude of tidal Coulomb stress change in the direction of slip in the context of the RSF.
-The tidal stress is a persistent loading and alternates periodically between positive and negative values.
-We are only interested in the long-term response of the fault and the sign of the tidal Coulomb stress change is inconsequential for understanding the dynamics of the system.
+The term $f_*^{\rm ss}$ denotes the steady state friction coefficient at the background slip velocity $V_{\rm ss}$, is given by $f_*^{\rm ss} = f_0 + (a-b)\log\,\left({V_{\mathrm{ss}}}/{V_0}\right)$. $|\Delta \tau\, -f_*^{\rm ss} \, \Delta \sigma\,|$ is the magnitude of tidal Coulomb stress perturbation in the direction of slip in the context of the RSF.
+The tidal stress is a persistent perturbation and alternates periodically between positive and negative values.
+We are only interested in the long-term slip velocity response of the fault and the sign of the tidal Coulomb stress perturbation is inconsequential.
 The $a\sigma_0$ is the instantaneous frictional resistance offered by the fault.
-Thus, $P_\sigma$ represents the ratio of Coulomb stress change and the instantaneous frictional strength change due to tidal perturbation. $P_\sigma$ is closely related to the parameter $\mathcal{T} = (f_s \sigma_{0} - \tau_{0}) /(f_s \Delta p_c)$ used in studies of induced seismicity, for which $P_{\sigma} \sim 1/\mathcal{T}$ \parencite{ garagashNucleationArrestDynamic2012,saezThreedimensionalFluiddrivenStable2022}.
+Thus, $P_\sigma$ represents the ratio of Coulomb stress change and the instantaneous frictional strength change due to tidal perturbation. $P_\sigma$ is closely related to the parameter $\mathcal{T} = (f_s \sigma_{0} - \tau_{0}) /(f_s \Delta p_c)$ used in studies of induced seismicity, where $P_{\sigma} \sim 1/\mathcal{T}$ \parencite{ garagashNucleationArrestDynamic2012,saezThreedimensionalFluiddrivenStable2022}.
 The parameter $\mathcal{T}$ represents the ratio between the distance to failure $ (f_s \sigma_{0} - \tau_{0})$ and the Coulomb stress change induced by fluid pressure $f_s \Delta p_c$.
 Under this interpretation, the quantity $a \sigma_{0}$ in RSF plays a role analogous to the distance to failure ($f_s \sigma_{0} - \tau_{0})$, where $f_s$ is the static friction coefficient, $\tau_{0}$ and $\sigma_{0}$ are the in-situ shear stress and background (or constant) normal stress, respectively.
-A smaller value of $a \sigma_{0}$, therefore implies that faults are more susceptible to small stress perturbations.
-Because $a \sigma_{0}$ is a material parameter and is independent of the in-situ shear stress state of the fault, faults operating above steady state, $\theta V / d_c > 1$, and characterized by very small $a \sigma_{0}$ may be regarded as critically stressed faults in RSF framework \parencite{garagashFractureMechanicsRateandstate2021}.
+A smaller value of $a \sigma_{0}$ therefore implies that the fault is more susceptible to small stress perturbations in RSF framework.

 The last nondimensional parameter is